dbt-labs/dbt-athena/README.md

 * Tables, schemas and database should only be lowercase

+* In order to avoid potential conflicts, make sure [`dbt-athena-adapter`](https://github.com/Tomme/dbt-athena) is not installed in the target environment.
+  See https://github.com/dbt-athena/dbt-athena/issues/103 for more details.

 ### Contributing

 This connector works with Python from 3.7 to 3.10.